Divya26101993/Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings/README.md

-## Implement and Test Group Policies (GPOs) to Manage User and Computer Settings
+## Setting Up and Testing Group Policies (GPOs) on Windows Server 2022 and Client Machines

-A step-by-step guide to joining a computer to a domain and applying Group Policy Objects (GPOs)
+This guide will walk you through the process of joining a computer to a domain, configuring DNS and static IPs, and implementing Group Policy Objects (GPOs) on both Windows Server 2022 and Windows 10 machines.
+By following these steps, you'll be able to manage and enforce security and system settings across multiple machines in your network environment

 ## Prerequisites

-1.Windows server installation: Install Windows server 2022 on a virtual machine 2.Active Directory Domain Services (AD DS): Install and configure AD DS to create a Domain 3.Group Policy Management Console (GPMC): Install GPMC on your Windows Server to manage GPOs
-4. Windows Pro or Enterprise :Install Windows 10 Pro or Enterprise in VM
+1.**Windows server installation**: Install Windows server 2022 on a virtual machine 2.**Active Directory Domain Services (AD DS)**: Install and configure AD DS to create a Domain 3.**Group Policy Management Console (GPMC)**: Install GPMC on your Windows Server to manage GPOs 4.**Windows Pro or Enterprise** :Install Windows 10 Pro or Enterprise in VM

 ## Installation Steps

 ### Step 1:Download the Windows 10 Enterprise ISO file for use with VMware

-Visit Google and search for “Windows 10 Enterprise ISO free download,” then navigate to Microsoft’s Evaluation Center and select the Windows 10 Enterprise evaluation edition
+Search for Windows 10 Enterprise ISO: Use **Google** to search for **Windows 10 Enterprise ISO** free download, then navigate to**Microsoft’s Evaluation Center** and select the **Windows 10 Enterprise Evaluation Edition**

 <img width="1073" height="904" alt="Image" src="https://github.com/user-attachments/assets/3ebc0f85-913e-42d8-8068-fcd0e12a9426" />

-Select the 64‑bit edition of the Windows 10 Enterprise ISO file to ensure better performance, improved speed, and compatibility with modern hardware.
+Select the **64‑bit edition** of the Windows 10 Enterprise ISO file to ensure better performance, improved speed, and compatibility with modern hardware.The 32-bit version is outdated and slower

 <img width="1710" height="943" alt="Image" src="https://github.com/user-attachments/assets/0f1737e5-7257-48fb-9ba1-6eeab99435a7" />

 Once selected, the download will begin and may take a few minutes to complete.
-You can monitor the progress and find the ISO file in your system’s Downloads folder
+You can monitor the progress and find the ISO file in your system’s **Downloads** folder

 <img width="991" height="208" alt="Image" src="https://github.com/user-attachments/assets/fa55bfcd-71b4-42d1-a718-fedaf04e9241" />

-### Step 2: Install Windows 10 Enterprise on VMware Workstation
+### Step 2:Install Windows 10 Enterprise on VMware Workstation

 First, launch VMware Workstation and start the process to create a new virtual machine